maxosprojects/hass-addons/README.md

 ## Update in HA

-To update the version, once it's available:
+To update the version, once it's available in DockerHub (or when `image` is commented out in `config.yaml`):
 1. Settings > Addons > ADD-ON STORE
 2. In the top right menu select `Check for updates` and reload the page